Creature types

 A queer creature swathed in woven cloth.
 Sunlight intolerant.

-Photophobia Unless swathed in trappings, your skin burns in sunlight as if exposed to an intensity 1d8 flame (per area exposed.)
+Photophobia Your uncovered skin burns in sunlight as if exposed to an intensity 1d8 flame (per area exposed.)
 Bright sunlight may cause 1 pain stress if your eyes are unshaded.

 Mouse